rife2/rife2/README.md

 ```

 The `main` method spins up the integrated embedded Jetty server, so that you can immediately start coding.
 The same `HelloWorld` class can be added as a
-parameter value to your `web.xml`, requiring absolute no changes to your code between development and production packaging.
+parameter value to your `web.xml`, requiring absolute no changes to your code between development and production.

 Out-of-container testing is a first-class citizen in RIFE2, directly interacting with your `Site` class to simulate full request-response interactions,
 without having to spin up a servlet container.